cbcrg/tcoffee/docs/tcoffee_installation.rst

 M-Coffee parameters
 ===================
 M-Coffee is a special mode of T-Coffee that makes it possible to combine the output of many Multiple Sequence Alignment packages.
 By default all the packages will be in the following folder **$HOME/.t_coffee/plugins/linux/**.
-If you want to have these packages in a different directory, you can either set the environment variable (command 1) or use the flag **-plugin** (to override every other setting).
-If for some reason, you do not want this directory to be on your path or you want to specify a precise directory containing the executables, you can use command 2.
-You can also set the following environment variables to the absolute path of the executable you want to use command 3: whenever they are set these variables will supersede any other declaration.
+If you want to have these packages in a different directory, you can either set the environment variable (option 1) or use the flag **-plugin** (to override every other setting).
+If for some reason, you do not want this directory to be on your path or you want to specify a precise directory containing the executables, you can use option 2.
+You can also set the following environment variables to the absolute path of the executable you want to use option 3: whenever they are set these variables will supersede any other declaration.
 This is a convenient way to experiment with multiple package versions.
-If you would rather have the mcoffee directory in some other location, set the MCOFFEE_4_TCOFFEE environement variable to the proper directory (command 4).
+If you would rather have the mcoffee directory in some other location, set the MCOFFEE_4_TCOFFEE environement variable to the proper directory (option 4).

 ::

-  Command 1: set the environment variable
+  Option 1: set the environment variable
   ##: setenv PLUGINS_4_TCOFFEE=<plugins dir>

-  Command 2: specify the directory
+  Option 2: specify the directory
   ##: export PLUGINS_4_TCOFFEE=<dir>

-  Command 3:
+  Option 3:
   ##: POA_4_TCOFFEE CLUSTALW_4_TCOFFEE TCOFFEE_4_TCOFFEE MAFFT_4_TCOFFEE \
   MUSCLE_4_TCOFFEE DIALIGNT_4_TCOFFEE PRANK_4_TCOFFEE DIALIGNTX_4_TCOFFEE

-  Command 4:
+  Option 4:
   ##: setenv MCOFFEE_4_TCOFFEE <directory containing mcoffee files>